Exoldy/jbpm/base/README.md

 The image contains:

-* JBoss Wildfly 8.2.0.Final
+* JBoss Wildfly 9.0.0.Final
 * jBPM Workbench 6.4.0.Final
 * jBPM Dashbuilder 6.4.0.Final

+This image it is a fork from jboss/jbpm-workbench with a few changes: using Wildfly 9, java 8

 This image provides the jBPM Workbench.
 It's intended to be extended so you can add your custom configurations.

-If you don't want to extend this image and you just want to try jBPM Workbench take a look at the `jboss/jbpm-workbench-showcase:latest` Docker image, it contains some default configurations.
+If you don't want to extend this image and you just want to try jBPM Workbench take a look at the `exoldy/jbpm-workbench-showcase:latest` Docker image, it contains some default configurations.

 Usage
 -----

 To run a container:

-    docker run -p 8080:8080 -p 8001:8001 -d --name jbpm-workbench jboss/jbpm-workbench:latest
+    docker run -p 8080:8080 -p 8001:8001 -d --name jbpm-workbench exoldy/jbpm-workbench:latest

 Once container and web applications started, you can navigate into the jBPM Workbench at: